google/eng-practices/review/reviewer/speed.md

 In order to speed up code reviews, there are certain situations in which a reviewer should give LGTM/Approval even though they are also leaving unresolved comments on the CL.
-This is done when either:
+This should be done when at least one of the following
+applies:

 *   The reviewer is confident that the developer will appropriately address all the reviewer's remaining comments.
-*   The remaining changes are minor and don't *have* to be done by the developer.
+*   The comments don't *have* to be addressed by the developer.
+*   The suggestions are minor, e.g. sort imports, fix a nearby typo, apply a suggested fix, remove an unused dep, etc.

 The reviewer should specify which of these options they intend, if it is not otherwise clear.

-LGTM With Comments is especially worth considering when the developer and reviewer are in different time zones and otherwise the developer would be waiting for a whole day just to get "LGTM, Approval."
+LGTM With Comments is especially worth considering when the developer and reviewer are in different time zones and otherwise the developer would be waiting for a whole day just to get "LGTM, Approval".

 ## Large CLs {#large}